niamhmc99/DemonstratingSoftwareQualityCA/README.md

 - [ ] Does one method have one specific action?
 Do I need to split the method into two methods?
 - [ ] Is there any repeated code/ duplication of code?

-Suggest a checklist of things that a reviewer should check when reviewing a Pull Request.
-Link to a closed Pull Request within your project that demonstrates this list was followed (e.g. by leaving a comment on the Pull Request).

 #### Pull Request
 A pull request is a method of submitting your work to an open project.
 The use of good pull requests within a team's workflow enhances the overall team productivity while minimizing frustration that can occur when an error occurs.

-Pull Requests are proven to be more beneifical when they are kept small, occur frequently and are easy to review and test.
+Pull Requests are proven to be more beneficial when they are kept small, occur frequently and are easy to review and test.

 When creating a Pull Request keep the following in mind: